alberty imageDepartment of Fine Arts

 THE MUSIC MINOR

 The purpose of the music minor is twofold.
-It will provide a viable minor for undergraduate students seeking to reach an early conservatory level of proficiency; and provide the first two years of instruction in music for students not able to enroll in a performance music major during their first two years of college.
+It will provide a viable minor for undergraduate students seeking to reach an early conservatory level of proficiency; and provide the first two years of instruction in music for students not able to enroll in a music major during their first two years of college.
 USC-C has agreed to accept any student completing this program into their music major program after a successful audition.
 A student in our program would be two music courses behind in the USC-C music program after completing two years here, but two courses ahead in General Education courses.

-Music LabTHE HYMAN FINE ARTS CENTER FACILITIES
+Recording StudioTHE HYMAN FINE ARTS CENTER FACILITIES

 Designed by the Boston architectural firm of Perry, Dean, Stahl and Rogers and constructed in 1980, the Fine Arts Center is a Post-Modern building housing educational and performance spaces for the music program.

 The John W. Baker Art and Music Wing of the Hyman Fine Arts Center, which includes faculty offices for the department, also houses practice rooms and studios for individual vocal and instrumental instruction.
-A class piano lab allows beginning piano students to learn as a group, and the electronic music lab is a classroom with midi keyboards interfaced to computers with software to assist students in composition, transcription, music theory and ear training.
-The south wing of the Fine Arts Center includes the 350 seat University Theatre and the Adele Kassab Recital Hall, an intimate 150 seat performance space with infinitely variable acoustics.
+The south wing of the Fine Arts Center includes the 350 seat University Theatre and the Adele Kassab Recital Hall, an intimate 150 seat performance space with infinitely variable acoustics

 Other campus performance venues are Chapman Auditorium in the McNair Science Building, Lawrimore Lecture Hall in the Cauthen Educational Media Center, Thompson Auditorium in the Lee Nursing Building and Smith University Center Commons and Gymnasium.
 And of course, there are also the less formal "coffee house" settings which provide an outlet for local musical talent in both invitational and "open mic" formats.